bixb922/crank-organ/doc-software/README.md

 TLDR: turn on, and turn the crank or touch the touchpad 3 times in a row and music starts.

-It takes about 4 to 8 seconds from power on until the system is ready.
+It takes about 5 to 8 seconds from power on until the system is ready.
 Some valves will move when ready as a signal that the microcontroller has completed the boot.

-If a RGB (neopixel) LED is on the board and configured, it will show shades of blue and green during startup.
+If a RGB (neopixel) LED is on the board and configured, it will show changing blue and green during startup.
 It will flash white several times when WiFi has connected.
-If it flashes red or magenta, an error has occurred, see the error log under the System button.
+If it flashes red or magenta, or if it turns a solid red, an error has occurred, see the error log under the System button.
 If you suspect a problem with the software, please report errors as an issue, pasting the part of the error log and description of situation.
 The led will flash white when touching and releasing the touchpad.
 If there is a RGB led and it does not turn on, then change neopixel LED pin according to [Configure neopixel LED](#microphone-crank-sensor-touchpad-and-neopixel-sensor-important)

 The software will automatically load the current setlist, or if empty, the saved setlist.
 If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.